LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 ```

 Hopefully that makes sense?
-If you are following a long in a code editor, you will notice that we are now adding our data attribute to the `<html>`element and if you look in `localStorage`, we are also adding it there.
+If you are following along in a code editor, you will notice that we are now adding our data attribute to the `<html>`element and if you look in `localStorage`, we are also adding it there.
 If we select "Unset" we remove the attribute from the `<html>` element and `localStorage`.

 Next we will make sure that when one button is clicked, it's sibling buttons are set to `aria-pressed="false"`, so we're just gonna build a small function, we called it in the previous step and we hadn't declared it, so let's do that now.